livewire/livewire/docs/5_rendering_components.md

 }
 ```

-Now you can just pass the component alias into the directive:
+Now you can pass the component alias into the directive:
 ```
 @livewire('counter')
 ```

-Additionally, you can pass initial data into a component by passing additional parameters into the `@livewire` directive.
+Additionally, you can pass data into a component by passing additional parameters into the `@livewire` directive.
 For example, let's say we have an `ShowContact` Livewire component that needs to know which contact to show.
 Here's how you would pass in the contact id.

 ```
 @livewire('show-contact', $contactId)